DigiBP/AS24TeamPulse/README.md

 - The medication does not exist in our database.
 - After a high-risk detection, a higher authority decides that the cost approval is not reasonable.

 In each of the above cases, an individual denial letter will be generated using the LLM, clearly stating the reason for denial.
 After the letter is generated as a PDF, it will be sent to an API, which forwards it to Make using the Webhooks module.
-The Email module will then automatically send the denial letter to the client's email address (see [Figure 5](#figure-5)).
+The Email module will then automatically send the denial letter to the client's email address (see [Figure below](#makeSend)).

 <figure id = "makeSend">
   <img src="images/sendMail.png" alt="Send email to client">